ARTICLE I - Membership

 SECTION 1.
 The Board may each year appoint standing committees to advance the work of the Club in such matters as dog shows, obedience trials, trophies, annual prizes, membership and other fields which may well be served by committees.
 Such committees shall always be subject to the final authority of the Board.
 Ad Hoc committees may also be appointed by the Board to aid it on particular projects.

 SECTION 2.
 Any committee appointment may be terminated by a majority vote of the full membership of the Board upon written notice to the appointee; and the Board may appoint successors to those persons whose service has been terminated.

 ARTICLE VI - Discipline

 SECTION 1.
 American Kennel Club Suspension.
-Any member or member club who is suspended from the privileges of the American Kennel Club automatically shall be suspended from the privileges of this Club for a like period.
+Any member or member club who is suspended from any of the privileges of the American Kennel Club shall be automatically suspended from the privileges of this Club for a like period.

 SECTION 2.
 Charges.
 Any member may prefer charges against a member or a member club for alleged misconduct prejudicial to the Club or the breed.
 Written charges with specifications must be filed in duplicate with the Corresponding Secretary together with a deposit of $100.00 which shall be forfeited if such charges are not sustained by the Board or a Committee following a hearing.